Covid-19 Travel Checklist

 Although some countries have lifted their travel restrictions, At Health and Fitness Travel, we are continuously communicating with our suppliers to keep up to date on the regulations and reopening of our destinations and retreats.
 In line with our Book with Confidence policy, if anything changes between the date of booking and your arrival we will work to rearrange or refund your holiday, and prepare you for any procedures and measures in place during your stay.

 Whilst many bars and restaurants have been given the go ahead, a lot of tourist attractions and visits remain closed.
 It is worth checking that the places you want to visit are open and familiarise yourself with their Covid policies as some may be running reduced services.

 Depending on your destination, you might require a ‘fit-to-fly’ form, medical certificate or even a negative coronavirus test result to be able to enter without quarantining.
-Check the governments foreign travel advice for each country to make sure you’re properly prepared.
+Check the governments for each country to make sure you’re properly prepared.

 With visa regulations frequently changing and some countries cancelling their visa-on-arrival policy, it is important to check your destinations rules and make sure you’re prepared with a visa well in advance if needed!
-Take a look at the government’s foreign travel advice for information on each country’s entry requirements.
+Take a look at the government’s for information on each country’s entry requirements.